testimonials

 Welcome Friends of Legion Pool!

 THANK YOU FOR THE STUNNING SHOW OF SUPPORT AT MONDAY'S PUBLIC HEARING!
 UGA held this hearing at an extremely inconvenient time and place for students having exams and staff and faculty preparing for the end their semester.
 In spite these challenges, the auditorium was packed.
-A third of all speakers were students, another third were staff and faculty; the remainder were from the local community.
-Of the roughly 40 speakers, only one speaker - a UGA administrator tasked to read a PR statement - stood to support the demolition.
-EVERY SINGLE OTHER PERSON spoke from the heart about why they want to see the pool restored and opened through the year.
+A third of all speakerone speaker - a UGA administrator tasked to read a PR statement - stood to support the demolition.
+EVERY SINGLE OTHER PERSON spoke from the heart s were students, another third were staff and faculty; the remainder were from the local community.
+Of the roughly 40 speakers, only about why they want to see the pool restored and opened through the year.
 It was an electrifying display of how a diverse community can unite to defend a place they love.

 See the highlight reel: https://www.youtube.com/watch?v=_3-BOHNc5zA